FarronF/limerick-council-meetings/meetings/2023/07/17-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22nd May 2023.md

 by the Local Government Reform Act, 2014), the Annual Financial Statement for year ended

-31st December, 2022, for Limerick City and County Council, be and is hereby adopted.”--- 11
+31st December, 2022, for Limerick City and County Council, be and is hereby adopted.”
+---
+11

 (c)